-She is currently working with Scottish Borders Council on its procurement for a residual waste treatment and disposal contract.
+She has also worked with several local authorities on the procurement of their residual waste treatment and disposal contracts.
 Her broad knowledge of UK and EU waste policy allows her to support local authorities in an ever-changing political environment.
 Bethany has also worked on a number of projects for Business Improvement Districts, including Bath, Leeds and Bristol, procuring collaborative commercial waste contracts that deliver environmental and cost benefits for businesses in urban areas.

 Bethany also supports the work of the Refuse Derived Fuel (RDF) Industry Group through Eunomia’s role as the Group Secretariat.
 This involves managing a diverse range of tasks ranging from the day-to-day running of the Group through to strategic development of the Group’s activities.
 She has a detailed understanding of residual waste treatment processes, as well as the rules and requirements surrounding the export of waste.